Johnny-Knighten/ark-sa-server/README.md

 ### Backups

 Backups can be performed automatically if configured.
 Backups are performed by making a copy the `/ark-server/server/ShooterGame/Saved` directory to the `/ark-server/backups` volume.
 The backups are named using the following format: `server-backup-{datetime}`.
 The backups are compressed using `tar` and `gzip` and are stored in the `/ark-server/backups` volume.
 The backups are not deleted automatically, so you will need to manage them yourself.

+**If you are using `ARK_BACKUP_ON_STOP=True`, it is highly recommended you adjust the timeout settings of your `docker run/stop/compose` command to allow the backup process enough time to complete its backup.
+Without doing this, it is likely your backup will be unfinished and corrupt.
+See the [Backup On Container Stop - Docker Timeout Considerations](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Backups#backup-on-container-stop---docker-timeout-considerations) section of the wiki for more details.**

 If desired, you can also manually trigger a backup.
 See the [Manual Backup](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Backups#manual-backup) section of the wiki.